Post Summary

 The projectors at most venues support VGA input.
 By 2018 I was starting to find venue projectors that supported both VGA and HDMI in, here and there.
 With the pandemic delay it's hard to anticipate what we'll find when we all start presenting again.
 I doubt most venues continued to upgrade their equipment when no one was attending large, in-person events.

-For me, because I might travel with any combination of 6 devices capable of connecting to a projector, if I want to be able to connect to both VGA and HDMI.
-I need adapters for:
+For me, because I might travel with any combination of 5 devices capable of connecting to a projector, if I want to be able to connect to both VGA and HDMI.
+But now, with the iPhone 15, I only need two:

-- USB-C to VGA/HDMI (Macbook Air, iPad, Google Pixel)
+• USB-C to VGA/HDMI (Macbook Air, iPad, Google Pixel, iPhone)

 When choosing an adapter, make sure you buy the right one for the situation you'll be in.
 If you present often, at a variety of venues, it may be a good idea to have both Male-to-Male cables and Male-to-Female adapters.
 If you're concerned, my suggestion is to check with the organizers in advance, but if you want to be prepared, it's not a bad idea to have both adapters with you just in case.

 While this all seems pretty straightforward, I've discovered that there can be some hiccups buried in there.
-For example, if you have a newer laptop with only USB-C ports, you might want to make sure your adapter includes a second USB-C port for power.
+For example, if you have a newer laptop with only USB-C ports, you might want to make sure your adapter includes a second USB-C port for power or an adapter that will supply power while supporting output at the same time.
 This is especially important if your adapter takes your only power port.
 You don't want your laptop to run out of power or go to sleep during your presentation!

 For modern PCs

-- USB-C - HDMI, with power (double port)
+1. USB-C - HDMI, with power (double port) and USB port if you also want a mouse attached.

 For Windows Surface tablet, older MacBook Pro